 Risks to health and safety

 As well as the health and safety risks associated with teaching and office environments, we also have to deal with the risks associated with catering, residential accommodation, building and grounds maintenance work, machinery workshops, vehicles, farming, sports, entertainment and international travel.
 The hazards encountered at the University are extremely diverse and include potential exposure to chemicals, ionising radiation, lasers, biological agents and genetically modified organisms, asphyxiant gases, and many more.
-Each School/Service/unit is responsible for assessing and managing the risks to their students, staff and visitors.
+Each School/Function is responsible for assessing and managing the risks to their staff, students and visitors.

 Who should carry out risk assessments?